chloeharris1/random-quotes/README.md

 ## Description

-A random quote machine app built with React that retrieves quotes from an API.
-Users are able to generate a new quote and share quotes on Twitter.
+A React app that retrieves random quotes from an API.
+Users can generate new quotes and share their favorite quotes on Twitter.

-As one of FreeCodeCamp's Front End Development Libraries projects, the objective was to fulfill the user stories and get all of the tests to pass.
+A FreeCodeCamp Front End Development Libraries project, with the objective to fulfill the user stories and get all of the tests to pass.

 ## Built With
 * React